Skip to main content

 3. Viewing the articles immediately

-In your results list, you can view the article immediately on your computer by clicking on the links such as "PDF Full Text" or "HTML Full Text".
+In your results list, you can view the article immediately on your computer by clicking on the access option and selecting "PDF", "Online Full Text" or "Check SFX for full text!"

 Photo by BYUH Library